Nancy Fish: Later life

 After the death of her second husband, Fish moved to Paris where she lived in an apartment near the Arc de Triomphe.
-In 1898, she married a French nobleman, Lucien Hyppolyte Ferdinand Marie, Baron d’Alexandry d’Orengiani.
+In 1898, she married a French nobleman, Lucien Hyppolyte Ferdinand Marie, Baron d'Alexandry d'Orengiani.
 The marriage was mutually beneficial and business-like, the baron was able to clear his debts with some of Fish's money, and Fish gained the title of baroness and societal connections.
 As a baroness Fish kept residences in Paris, Aix-les-Bains and Menton.
 She socialised with American expatriates, French nobility, members of P. T. Barnum's family, and European royals including Empress Eugénie.
 Her French husband died in 1919, by which point he and Fish were living separately, however this did not stop her from being the lead mourner at his funeral.

 Death

 Fish died in Paris on 23 June 1927, possibly due to complications from a series of strokes she suffered eighteen months earlier.
 News of her death was telegraphed to Bridgeport, Connecticut, and reported in The New York Times.
 She was cremated and then buried next to her second husband in the English Square of Grand Jas cemetery in Cannes, Provence-Alpes-Côte d'Azur, France.

 A posthumous biography was published in The New Yorker magazine in April 1936.
+She was portrayed by Kirsten Bishop in the 1986 television film Barnum, a musical biography of P.T.
+Barnum.